EnigmaDragons/LDJam56/retro.md

 - Multiphonix - Seeing how much art was created and how great it looked!
 - Multiphonix - Being ahead on the music allowed more work on interactivity
 - Silas - Seeing the customizable abilities come to life felt AMAZING!
+- Silas - Interacting with the artists to connect their art into the game was super fun!

 5. What is your favorite thing in the game?
 - Gordy - The player ability system is SUPER cool!